Particular/Workshop/exercises/04 - Integration with ITOps.md

 }
 ```

 **3)** Go to properties on the `Divergent.Customers.Data` project.
 Double check that it contains a post-build event with `copy /Y "$(TargetDir)$(ProjectName).dll" "$(SolutionDir)Divergent.ITOps\Providers\$(ProjectName).dll"`.
-This "deploys" the provider into a location that ITOps know about to avoid  ITOps referencing any other service directly.
+This "deploys" the provider into a location that ITOps know about.
+ITOps doesn't not reference any other service directly.

-**4)** Open up the `ShipWithFedexCommandHandler.cs` we created in exercise 04.1.
-We now want this to class to take a constructor dependency on `IProvideCustomerInfo`.
-It is filled by dependency injection as long as the provider implementations are copied to a location ITOps knows about.
-The handler should use this dependency to fetch the customer information instead of using the hardcoded values from exercise 04.1.
-Like this:
+**4)** Open up the `ShipWithFedexCommandHandler.cs`.
+This class should take a constructor dependency on `IProvideCustomerInfo`.
+The Dependency Injection framework will find the provider implementations as long as they are copied to a location ITOps knows about.
+The handler should use this dependency to fetch the customer information instead of using the hard-coded values.
 ```
 public class ShipWithFedexCommandHandler : IHandleMessages<ShipWithFedexCommand>
 {